chad100b/BlockChain_PyChainLedger/README.md

 ## Test the PyChain Ledger by Storing Records

 Tested the `PyChain` ledger and user interface by running the Streamlit application and storing some mined blocks in the `PyChain` ledger.
 Then tested the blockchain validation process by using the `PyChain` ledger.
-To do so, complete the following steps:
+The following User Interface demonstrates the PyChain Ledger:

 ![PyChain Ledger UI](Images/Streamlit_PyChain_Ledger.png)